corda/corda-gradle-plugins/README.md

 ## Version number

-To modify the version number edit the root build.gradle.
+To modify the version number edit the root `build.gradle`.

 Until `v4.0`, the version number was tracking the Corda version number it was built for.
 Eg; Corda `4.0` was built as `4.0.x`.
 This was broken from `v4.3` onwards (Corda 4.3 and plugins 5.0).
 The major version number will change when there is a breaking change, for example when the minimum (major) version of Gradle changes.

+Corda 5 requires Corda Gradle Plugins 6.x.

 ## Getting started

 You will need JVM 8 installed and on the path to run and install these plugins.
+However, some plugins may also require a Java 11 toolchain for testing purposes.

 ## Installing locally